hashicorp/design-system/wiki/Website-Editing-existing-content.md

 - Related

 ### Code
+Code houses all engineering documentation.
 Content should generally follow this order:
 - How to use this component
 - Component API
 - Showcase

 ### Specifications
+Specifications are used for more tactical, technical details about the structure of the component (eg. anatomy, token specs, interactive states, etc).
 Content should generally follow this order:
 - Anatomy (image, then table)
 - Interactive states
 - Any token-related content (this likely doesn't exist yet)

 ### Accessibility
+Accessibility houses content related to the built-in accessibility features we provide, gotchas, and best practices for implementing the component, compliance ratings, and known issues.
 Content should generally follow this order:
 - Conformance rating
     - Rating badge
     - Details
-- Best practices
+- Best practices (typically found throughout the docs)
 - WCAG Success Criteria

 ## Markdown content
-Large portion of the content in the new documentation website has been ported over automatically, from the old "scrappy" documentation website, or manually from the design guidelines in Figma.
+A large portion of the content in the new documentation website has been ported over automatically, from the old "scrappy" documentation website, or manually from the design guidelines in Figma.
 This means that, unless it's already been reviewed and updated, it will require **a lot** of love and editing.

 To see how to write markdown and which syntax to use, refer to [the specific Markdown documentation](./Website-Markdown.md).